Unreimbursed Medical Expenses in Utah

 Written verification matters

-Utah law also places a process burden on the parent who pays the bill and wants contribution.
-A parent who incurs medical expenses is generally expected to provide written verification of the cost and payment to the other parent within 30 days of payment.
-If that does not happen, the court may deny recovery or credit for those expenses.
+The parent who pays the bill and wants contribution usually needs to provide written verification of the cost and payment to the other parent promptly.
+If that does not happen, recovery may become harder.

-Reasonable and necessary standard: The dispute is often whether the care and the amount fit that standard.
+- Reasonable and necessary matters: The dispute is often whether the care and amount fit that standard.

 Parents sometimes use the phrase “medical bill” too broadly.
 In practice, some expenses are clearly covered by the order, some are clearly outside it, and some sit in a gray area where the wording of the order and the facts matter a great deal.